ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 Both `f` and `g` accept the`` `Broccoli`` tag as input because they both have code for it.
 They do not have the same domain because `f` also accepts `` `Fruit of string`` whilst `g` also accepts `` `Edible of string``.
 The domains of `f` and `g` express this.
 The tag `` `Broccoli`` satisfies both the constraints of the domain of `f`: ``[< `Broccoli | `Fruit of string ]`` and the constraints of the domain of `g`: ``[< `Broccoli | `Fruit of string ]``.
 That type is ``[ `Broccoli ]``.
 The value defined by a tag belongs to several types, similarly, a tag accepting functions belongs to several types.

 Polymorphic variant tags are meant to be used as stand-alone values, wherever it makes sense.
-As long as used consistently, with a single implicit type per tag, the type checker will accept any combination of them in pattern matching expressions.
+As long as used consistently, with a single implicit type per tag, the type checker will accept any combination of them in pattern-matching expressions.

 ### Static Type-Checking